Gheorghe Mureșan

-Gheorghe Dumitru "Ghiță" Mureșan (/ro/; born 14 February 1971), also known as "the Giant" (Gigantul), is a Romanian-American former professional basketball player.
+Gheorghe Dumitru "Ghiță" Mureșan (/ro/; born 14 February 1971), also known as "the Giant" (Gigantul), is a Romanian former professional basketball player.
 At 7 ft 7 in, he is one of the two tallest players to have played in the NBA.

 Early life

 Mureșan was born in Tritenii de Jos, Cluj County, Romania.
 Although his parents' heights were relatively typical, he grew to his remarkable height due to a pituitary gland disorder called gigantism.

 Professional career

 CS Universitatea Cluj-Napoca (1991–1992)

 Mureșan played competitive basketball at Universitatea Cluj, becoming national champion in 1992.

 Élan Béarnais Pau-Orthez (1992–1993)

 Mureșan played professionally in the French league with Pau-Orthez during the 1992–93 season and was an instant hit with fans, also managing to win the French League Cup.

 Washington Bullets / Wizards (1993–1998)

 Mureșan was selected by the NBA's Washington Bullets in the 1993 NBA draft.
-He played in the NBA from 1993 to 2000 showing signs of a promising career that was derailed by injuries.
-His best season came in the 1995–1996 campaign, when he averaged 14.5 points per game.
+He played in the NBA from 1993 to 2000.
+His career was affected by multiple injuries, despite showing potential early on.
+His best season came during the 1995–96 campaign, when he averaged 14.5 points per game.

 Mureșan was named the NBA's Most Improved Player for the 1995–96 season after averaging 14.5 points, 9.6 rebounds, 2.26 blocks per game while making a league-leading 58.4 percent of his field goals.
 He led in field goal percentage again the following season, with a 60.4% average.
 Overall, he holds career averages of 9.8 points, 6.4 rebounds, 0.5 assists, 1.48 blocks per game and a .573 field goal percentage.